• Skip to primary navigation

 Our collection

-Submissions, research papers, and publications document changes to compensation legislation, policy and services.
-The effect of these changes on the injured worker, often in the worker’s own words, is gathered from many sources: workshops and conferences, public consultations and hearings, injured worker groups, media investigations and coverage, participatory action projects, lobbying and advocacy activities, oral histories & personal accounts recorded in photos, poems and song.
-This material, in a wide range of formats (printed, online, graphic, audiovisual and artefact), is a valuable part of the historical record of Ontario’s injured worker movement.
+Submissions, research papers, articles and other publications document changes to compensation legislation, policy and services.
+The effect of these changes on the injured worker, often in the worker’s own words, is gathered from many sources: workshops and conferences, public consultations and hearings, injured worker groups, media investigations and coverage, participatory action projects, lobbying and advocacy activities.
+Oral histories & personal accounts are captured in many formats: video, photos, poems, song and theatre script.
+This material forms a valuable part of the historical record of Ontario’s injured worker movement.

 Law Foundation of Ontario logo

-The library is open to external users by appointment: (Mar.
-2020 – please note the Library is temporarily closed due to COVID-19)
+The library is open to external users by appointment only: please contact (416) 461-2411 to arrange a time.

 Injured Workers Community Legal Clinic